AiMhi-Inc/Document-Upload/README.md

-# Desktop File Selector: A Python Utility for File Uploads
+# Desktop File Selector: A Python Utility for File Uploads and Dataverse Storage

 This Python utility allows users to select and upload files from their desktop.
 It uses the Tkinter library to open a file dialog and return the path of the selected file.